tasitlabs/tasit-sdk/packages/tasit-action/README.md

 ### Topics for the future

 Is it worth considering having upgradeable smart contracts being a first-class feature of this package?
 That would mean not assuming the ABI you have right now will always work.
 But, it could still assume that there will be a backwards compatibility guarantee and that the existing ABI functions would continue to be supported.

+### Notes

+Getting data is like an HTTP(S) request, so it should be async.
+Because doing the JSON-RPC request to Infura and getting data back has network lag.

+Setting data could possibly be sync (non-async) if it's like publishing in pubsub with no ACK and it's instant.
+It could be async too if we're picturing a pubsub approach where successful publication is ACK'ed, but not instantly.
+Or if the ACK is instant, then we're back to sync.

+Then you subscribe for the data like it's pubsub as well.
+That would make subscribing to the "event" of 1 or 7 or 100 block confirmations for a set operation have a very similar API to the one for subscribing to events.

 ### Help make this document better